thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight-submit-hadoop-jobs-programmatically.md

 For the details of creating a .Net application for submitting MapReduce jobs, see [Submit MapReduce jobs using HDInsight .NET SDK][Envoi de tâches MapReduce avec le Kit de développement logiciel (SDK) .NET HDInsight].

-For more information on developing and deploying Hadoop streaming jobs, see [Develop C# Hadoop streaming programs for HDInsight][].
+For more information on developing and deploying Hadoop streaming jobs, see [Develop C# Hadoop streaming programs for HDInsight][Develop C# Hadoop streaming programs for HDInsight].

     using System;
     using System.Collections.Generic;